ardangelo/excelangue.github.io/index.md

 ![Thorntons++ Icon]({{ site.url }}/assets/images/tpp-icon.png)

-Thorntons++ has been pulled from the Store due to Thorntons changing loyalty and coupon system.
-This will require a total rewrite of Thorntons++.

-#### Description

-Thorntons++ is my first Windows Phone app, an unofficial OpenStore client that allows you to get the latest Thorntons coupons and deals on Windows Phone 8 and to save your FREEquency Rewards card.
+Thorntons++ was my first Windows Phone app, an unofficial OpenStore client that allows you to get the latest Thorntons coupons and deals on Windows Phone 8 and to save your FREEquency Rewards card.
 While the official Android and iOS apps collect personal data such as location, phone number, and phone model, Thorntons++ generates this information randomly.
 Coupons are not erased after use and can be used offline.

 [![Windows Phone Store 8 Banner]({{ site.url}}/assets/images/154x40_WP_Store_gry.png)](http://www.windowsphone.com/en-us/store/app/thorntons/3414a6e0-2f63-4697-88fe-ddd266ccc971)